EEN421/EEN421.github.io/_posts/2023-06-13-Raspberry Pi Logging to Log Analytics Workspace.md

 <br/><br/>

-# Explore Custom Use-Case Applications (Industrial Moisture and Temperature Sensors)
-- TBD

-<br/><br/>

 # In this, post we:
-- [x] Called out and solved for use-case pre-requisites
-- [x] Configured our ARM equipment accordingly (Ruby & Log Analytics Plugin for FluentD)
-- [x] Create a Log Analytics Workspace
+-[x] Called out and solved for use-case pre-requisites -[x] Configured our ARM equipment accordingly (Ruby & Log Analytics Plugin for FluentD) -[x] Create a Log Analytics Workspace
-- [x] Retrieve WorkspaceID and Primary Key
+-[x] Retrieve WorkspaceID and Primary Key
-- [x] Program the config file for log aggregation (FluentD)
-- [x] Log auth and syslog tables to a Log Analytics Workspace
+-[x] Program the config file for log aggregation (FluentD) -[x] Log auth and syslog tables to a Log Analytics Workspace

 <br/><br/>